Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 • Lunch

 The Food Safari by Bianca Gusenbauer leads participants to 5 or 6 different tasting stations in the city.
-The promise: after the three-hour tour, you'll be full and happy.
+The promise: after the three-hour tour, you'll be full and happy - no doggy bag required.
 The tours take place on fixed dates for individual travelers and exclusively by appointment for groups.

 Rebel Tours Vienna offer a tour where the participants sample their way through the two culinary worlds of Austria and Brazil.
 The offer combines the cuisine with an exciting tour through the 6th and 7th districts.
 There are culinary treats to enjoy at four stops (two Brazilian, two Austrian).
 In this 3,5 hour tour one will get to know the best of both worlds and at the same time emerge into Vienna´s history.